Feng-WANG-94/Feng-WANG-94.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a postdoctoral research fellow working with Prof. [Tony Q. S. Quek](https://people.sutd.edu.sg/~tonyquek/) at Singapore University of Technology and Design (SUTD).
-I obtained my Ph.D. in Navigation, Guidance and Control at 2022 from the University of Electronic Science and Technology of China (UESTC), where I also completed my B.S. in Information and Computational Science at 2016.
+I obtained my Ph.D. at 2022 from the University of Electronic Science and Technology of China (UESTC), where I also completed my B.S. at 2016.
 During my doctoral studies, I also spent one year as a visiting Ph.D. student at SUTD under the guidance of Prof. Tony Q. S. Quek.

 My research interests include non-terrestrial networks (NTN), TN-NTN integration, AI-RAN on NTN, and service orchestration for space-air-ground integrated networks (SAGIN).